Key Takeaways

 | Country of origin | USA (Phoenix, AZ) |

-| Sport safety | No third-party certification; no prohibited substance testing claims |
+| Sport safety | No third-party certification; no prohibited substance claims |

 Active ingredients per 1 oz (28.3 g) maintenance serving: